Lha Charitable Trust: Mission and objectives

-Lha's mission is to be "a resource of education and knowledge that provides meaningful, multi-level social and education services for the benefit of others."
-The organization seeks to generate an atmosphere of harmony and cooperation within the community by tending to the needs of the impoverished and underprivileged.
-A key focus of Lha is to assist Tibetan refugees to survive and prosper in their new home, while also preserving the unique Tibetan culture.
-Approximately 60 percent of Lha's graduates work in the local community, 30 percent work abroad and 10 percent return to Tibet.
-The Trust partners with several local and international organizations, such as the Tibetan Parent's Association, the Tibetan Women's Association and the Leprosy Assistance project—all of these bodies regularly collaborate with the Trust "to better meet the needs of the exiled community."
-The Trust's Outreach Program provides aid to the wider Indian community in the form of self-sustaining clean water projects, environmental initiatives, and the donation of medicine, books and clothing.
+Lha Charitable Trust aims to be a resource of education and knowledge that provides meaningful, multi-level social and educational services for the benefit of others.
+The organization seeks to generate an atmosphere of harmony and cooperation within the community by addressing the needs of the impoverished and underprivileged.
+A key focus of Lha is to assist Tibetan refugees in adapting and thriving in their new home, while also preserving the unique Tibetan culture.
+Approximately 60 percent of Lha graduates work in the local community, 30 percent work abroad, and 10 percent return to Tibet.
+The Trust partners with several local and international organizations, such as the Tibetan Parent's Association, the Tibetan Women's Association, and the Leprosy Assistance Project—all of which regularly collaborate with the Trust to better meet the needs of the exiled community.
+The Trust's Outreach Program aids the wider Indian community through self-sustaining clean water projects, environmental initiatives, and donations of medicine, books, and clothing.

-The Trust aims to "build a social service bridge for the Tibetan refugee community to northern India."
-Lha's primary objectives include:
+The Trust aims to "build a social service bridge for the Tibetan refugee community in northern India."
+Its primary objectives include: